 Maybe the step he’s calculating with pencil and paper isn’t actually teaching him anything.
 Maybe it’s actually decreasing how much he retains and how much he enjoys the process because it’s just so tedious.
 Is it really going to hurt him to work quickly through this step with help from a machine?

-I think back to my brilliant high school math teacher and wish like hell I could ask his advice.
+I think back to my brilliant private math tutor and wish I could ask his advice.
 What would Mr. Gray do?

 I love math.
 It comes naturally to me.
 It’s a game.
 A puzzle that I can’t wait to solve.
 That excitement blinds me to how difficult simple math can seem to someone who just isn’t a “math person”.